cparratto/atomic-parsley-ruby/README.md

 # AtomicParsleyRuby

 A wrapper api for the atomicparsley cli.
-This is good for scripting out bulk media meta encodeing.
-It has been tested on mp3, mp4, and m4v
+Made for scripting out bulk media meta encodings in ruby.
+It has been tested on mp3, mp4, and m4v.

 ## Installation